cymetrics/blog/en/posts/zet/purple-man-my-superman.md

 # A few tips for the blue team

-1. Regularly take inventory of your assets and know the boundaries of your network.
-Don't wait until something goes wrong and you don't know where the victims' hosts locate.
+1. Regularly conduct asset inventory and familiarize yourself with the network boundaries.
+Avoid waiting for incidents to occur without knowing the locations of the affected hosts.
-2. Update the patch on the devices that can be connected to the network as much as possible, including Router, Switch, IoT, Printer, Endpoint, etc.
+2. Keep all devices connected to the network up to date with the latest patches, including routers, switches, IoT devices, printers, and endpoints.
-3. Set up a Log Server, Log as far as possible, including Firewall, Endpoint, Server.
-With Log, you then can investigate the incident.
+3. Establish a Log Server to record as much data as possible, including logs from firewalls, endpoints, and servers.
+Utilize these logs for incident investigation.
-4. Regular vulnerability scanning, penetration testing, and DevSecOps planning.
-Raise information security standards and integrate them into daily operations.
+4. Implement regular vulnerability scanning, penetration testing, and DevSecOps planning.
+Elevate information security standards and integrate them into daily operations.
-5. Subscribe to the company's product vulnerability notification and related intelligence information, in order to understand the relevant attack techniques and knowledge.
+5. Stay subscribed to product vulnerability notifications and related intelligence to stay informed about relevant attack techniques and knowledge.

-For **Team Blue**, "Red Team" is the tool used to validate and identify issues.
-Regularly work with a trusted service provider to identify and resolve issues to further increase the cost of an attack.
+For the Blue Team, use a "Red Team" to validate and identify vulnerabilities.
+Collaborate with a trusted service provider regularly to identify and resolve issues, thus increasing the cost of potential attacks.

 # Learning and Improvement